OCA/website/website_snippet_markdown/README.rst

 Website Markdown Snippet
 ========================

-This module adds Markdown functionality to the frontend of Odoo Website Builder in de form of a Markdown block. https://en.wikipedia.org/wiki/Markdown
+This module adds Markdown functionality to the frontend of Odoo Website Builder in the form of a Markdown block. https://en.wikipedia.org/wiki/Markdown

 Usage